axtma/cloudnetworking-config-solutions/docs/LoadBalancer/external-network-passthrough-lb-mig.md

     ```bash
     gcloud builds submit . --config docs/LoadBalancer/build/cloudbuild-nelb.yaml
-    gcloud builds submit . --config docs/LoadBalancer/build/cloudbuild-nelb.yaml
     ```

 5.  **Verify Deployment:**
     After the Cloud Build job completes, go to the "Load Balancing" section in the Google Cloud Console.
 Confirm your Network Passthrough External Load Balancer is created, and the MIG is attached as a backend and healthy.
-    After the Cloud Build job completes, go to the "Load Balancing" section in the Google Cloud Console.
-Confirm your Network Passthrough External Load Balancer is created, and the MIG is attached as a backend and healthy.

 6.  **[Optional] Delete the Deployment using Cloud Build:**

     To remove all resources created by this deployment, run the destroy Cloud Build job:

-    To remove all resources created by this deployment, run the destroy Cloud Build job:

     ```bash
-    gcloud builds submit . --config docs/LoadBalancer/build/cloudbuild-nelb-destroy.yaml
     gcloud builds submit . --config docs/LoadBalancer/build/cloudbuild-nelb-destroy.yaml
     ```